This programme has been postponed until September 2021.

 Programme alteration or discontinuation

-International applicants (from beyond the EU) are requested to pay a deposit of £5000 when an offer is made.
+International applicants are required to pay a deposit of £5000 when an offer is made.

 Deposits terms & conditions

 The University requires a deposit to be paid by International applicants in receipt of an offer to this programme and who require a Certificate of Acceptance for Studies (CAS) from the University in order that they can apply for a student visa.
 This is required where the programme is competitive and the deposit is required in order to demonstrate your commitment to attend the programme should you meet all the conditions of your offer.